Connecting FRITZ!Repeater to a router from another manufacturer

 You can either connect the FRITZ!Repeater with your router via LAN or wireless LAN.
 Which connection type is best depends on the operational environment.

-1 Connecting the FRITZ!Repeater to the router via wireless LAN
+1 Connecting the FRITZ!Repeater to the router via Wi-Fi

 Fig.: Connection scenario for wireless bridge mode

-A wireless connection to the router makes sense if
+A Wi-Fi connection to the router makes sense if

-- you want to position the FRITZ!Repeater within the wireless range of the wireless router.
+- you want to position the FRITZ!Repeater within the Wi-Fi range of the wireless router.

 - you want to integrate a device without wireless support, for example an IPTV receiver, into the home network using a LAN port on the FRITZ!Repeater.